Konjic, Bosnia and Herzegovina

 Monterrasol Travel private tour by car.

 Private tour package 8 days in Bosnia and HerzegovinaAll seasons 8 days Bosnia discovery tour from Sarajevo.
-Bosnia travel off the beaten path.tour ID: #198
+Off-the-beaten-track land of the Balkans.
+Historic sights, amazing waterfalls, delicious cuisine.tour ID: #198

 all seasons tour